KULeuven-COSIC/sok-ppml-mpc-frameworks/README.md

 # Connecting the Dots in Privacy-Preserving ML
-This repository will contain the papers we considered in our paper “SoK: Connecting the Dots in Privacy-Preserving ML -- Systematization of MPC Protocols and Conversions Between Secret Sharing Schemes”, along with all corresponding analysis.
-The collection cuurently covers works up to September 2025 and will be updated regularly with new papers and analyses.
+This repository will contain the papers we considered in our paper “SoK: Connecting the Dots in Privacy-Preserving ML - Systematization of MPC Protocols and Conversions Between Secret Sharing Schemes”, along with all corresponding analysis.
+The collection currently covers works up to September 2025 and will be updated regularly with new papers and analyses.